Hooster

-Hooster is a three piece rock band from Christchurch, New Zealand.
-The band released its first album, Rotate, in 2004.
+Hooster was a three piece rock band from Christchurch, New Zealand.
+The band released its first album, Rotate, in 2003.

-The band won a recording grant in 2003, to record one song from New Zealand on air.
+The band won a recording grant in 2003, to record one song from NZ on Air.
+In 2004 they took part in the National Anthem charity telethon.
 In 2005, they went on to win a contest to be opening band at the Big Day Out Auckland music festival.

 Line-up

 The band's original members were: